SovereignCloudStack/standards/Standards/scs-0001-v1-sovereign-cloud-standards.md

 - An _Introduction_ providing context on the document and linking to other relevant materials.
 - A _Motivation_ section which details why this document or the thing it describes is necessary.
 - A section containing the actual standardization decision.
-The naming for this is up to the standards author, since the flow of the document possibly changes the naming.
-We RECOMMEND naming the section _Standard_.
 - A _Conformance Tests_ section that contains hints on how to validate conformance with this spec, ideally links to conformance test cases.

 We also RECOMMEND the following sections:

-- A _Terminology_ section which shortly describes terms used in the document, including possible abbreviations.
+- A _Terminology_ section which briefly describes terms used in the document, including possible abbreviations.

 In addition, the following OPTIONAL sections should be considered: